metosin/clj-helidon/README.md

 When the port is 0 the server binds to any available port (very handy in testing).

 The return value is an server object.
-The `metosin.nima-ring.server` namespace provides functions that take server object as argument.
+The `metosin.clj-helidon.server` namespace provides functions that take server object as argument.
 These are:

-- `server` - Returns the instance of `io.helidon.nima.webserver.WebServer`
+- `server` - Returns the instance of `io.helidon.webserver.WebServer`
 - `port` - Returns the local port the server is bind to
 - `running?` - Returns `true` if server is running, otherwise returns `false`
 - `shutdown` - Closes the server